 3. A new color palette

 Brighter colors across the entire brand was the third big change.
 The color palette was updated to include tropical hues which reflected some of their newest destinations.
+They are also what I consider to be an abstract representation of the Northern Lights.

-Bright blues and tropical greens are very much a part of the new Alaska Airlines livery, and to me, it was exactly what what was needed to inject this brand with more character – which makes it far easier attract a more global customer base.
+A brighter color palette was exactly what what was needed to inject this brand with more character – which makes it far easier attract a more global customer base.

 Alaska Embraer 175 livery